 In the real life, there are many other mail servers such as – IBM Lotus Notes, Novell GroupWise and more.
-In these scenarios, most of the time, the only option is to purchase 3rd Party Migration product and, usually, 3rd Party Mail Migration products has additional enhancement and features that aren’t included in the Native Office 365 mail migration tools.
+In these scenarios, most of the time, the only option is to purchase third-party Migration product and, usually, third-party Mail Migration products has additional enhancement and features that aren’t included in the Native Office 365 mail migration tools.

-Scenario 1: 3rd Party Mail Migration products using an “external component”
+Scenario 1: Third-party Mail Migration products using an “external component”

 Scenario 2: “Migration server“

-The second methodology that implemented by 3rd Party mail migration products described (by Microsoft) as a: “Migration server” or “jump box”.
+The second methodology that implemented by third-party mail migration products described (by Microsoft) as a: “Migration server” or “jump box”.
 The Migration server becomes the “hub” of the migration process.